databrickslabs/cicd-templates/README.md

 - `tests` - directory with your package tests
 - `conf/deployment.json` - deployment configuration file.
 Please read the [following section](#deployment-file-structure) for a full reference.

-## Instructions
+## Quickstart

+> **_NOTE:_**
+As a prerequisite, you should have installed [databricks-cli](https://docs.databricks.com/dev-tools/cli/index.html) with a [configured profile](https://docs.databricks.com/dev-tools/cli/index.html#set-up-authentication).
 In this instruction we're based on [Databricks Runtime 7.3 LTS ML](https://docs.databricks.com/release-notes/runtime/7.3ml.html).
-If you don't need to use ML libraries, we still recommend to use ML-based version due to `%pip` magic support.
+If you don't need to use ML libraries, we still recommend to use ML-based version due to [`%pip` magic support](https://docs.databricks.com/libraries/notebooks-python-libraries.html).

+### Local steps
+Perform the following actions in your development environment:
 - Create new conda environment and activate it:
 ```bash
 conda create -n <your-environment-name> python=3.7.5